DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-For example, to track only 50% of your overall sessions with half tracked as Browser RUM and the other half tracked as Browser Premium, set the `sampleRate` and the `premiumSampleRate` to 50:
+For example, to track only 50% of your overall sessions with half tracked as Browser and the other half tracked as Browser Premium, set the `sampleRate` and the `premiumSampleRate` to 50.
+25% of your sessions are Browser Premium.

 ```
 datadogRum.init({